By Micah McIntyre

 This announcement came relatively late in the school year for a major change in leadership.
 Why was it not made earlier on in the semester?

 I love being provost.
-[Leaving some of the programs and work] I’ve started is one of the hardest things.
+I’ve started is one of the hardest things.
 I love Wheaton and I could map out five years of things and just keep going.
 That’s maybe part of the delay — things are going so well.
 But I realized by October that if I’m going to step away, this is a good time.
 The announcement was not too late, as President Ryken says, “for the hiring cycle.”

 When you were hired in 2016, did you feel any extra pressure being the first female provost?

 I don’t like being called a female provost because I’m just the Provost.
 That got a lot of hype and it was so unimportant to me.
 The fact that I’m the first female provost doesn’t change the job and it doesn’t change me.
 You could say I’m the first French-Canadian provost and that would mean more for me given my family background.
 But no one wanted to broadcast the “first French-Canadian provost,” they wanted the first female provost.
 So, I’ll probably be the only female French Canadian provost Wheaton will ever have.